bayesball/CareerTrajectoryGraphs/README.md

 shiny, ggplot2, dplyr, readr, Lahman, geomtextpath, shinythemes

-To install the CareerTrajectorypackage, use the install_github() function from the remotes package:
+To install the CareerTrajectoryGraphs package, use the install_github() function from the remotes package:

 ```
 library(remotes)

-install_github("bayesball/CareerTrajectory")
+install_github("bayesball/CareerTrajectoryGraphs")
 ```